jeertmans/languagetool-rust/CONTRIBUTING.md

 2. [**Install Rust (if you haven't already)**](https://www.rust-lang.org/learn/get-started) as well as `rustfmt` and `clippy`.

-   This project also requires the *nightly* channel for formatting the code.
+   This project also requires the *nightly* channel for formatting the code and building the docs.
 You can install it with:

    ```bash
    rustup toolchain install nightly